open-commons/open-commons-core/README.md

 # open-commons-core
 Open Commons for Core

-# Explain additional directories.
+# Additional directories.
-## ant-contrib: for ant build on eclipse.
+ant-contrib: for ant build on eclipse.